Research finds more children than ever are learning to ...

-The latest DLHE survey (2015/16) showed that 96.7 per cent of ALL our students were in work or completing further study six months after graduation.
+The latest DLHE survey (2015/16) showed that 96.7 per cent of students from the School of Education and Social Work were in work or completing further study six months after graduation.

 We’re investing £41 million in an extension to our existing £30 million campus in Edgbaston to provide state-of-the-art learning facilities for our education courses.

 As an undergraduate student you’ll get hands on experience on your course through placements in appropriate settings, ensuring you’re ready for employment when you graduate.

 Many of our courses provide qualification for a profession, including our teacher training programmes which result in QTS (Qualified Teacher Status) and Social Work, which allows you to register with the HCPC (Health and Care Professions Council).

 Our student employment agency, OpportUNIty – Student Jobs on Campus, allows you to apply for paid roles with us at the University, and gain valuable experience for your CV and future employment.

 You’ll have opportunities to travel abroad through the Erasmus+ scheme, which will allow you to study or work in another EU country and receive a grant that will cover part of the costs during your stay.